carlosibm/rest-model/README.md

 ```
 These methods query the Maximo OSLC api to receive all buildings and meters that are associated with an Asset derived from the "Building" template

-Next, we added these custom methods to the main `execute` method.
+Next, we added these mycustom methods to the main `execute` method.
 The result of each method is then loaded into a `response_data` dictionary as a numpy array.

 ```
 buildings = self.getBuildings()